gbv/beaconspec/beacon.md

 ### HOMEPAGE

-The `HOMEPAGE` meta field contains an URL of a website with additional information about this link dump.
+The `HOMEPAGE` meta field contains a URL of a website with additional information about this link dump.
 Note that this field does not specify the homepage of the target dataset.

 ### FEED

-The `FEED` meta field contains an URL, where to download the link dump from.
+The `FEED` meta field contains a URL, where to download the link dump from.

 ### TIMESTAMP